background-image

 In short, we all are.
 The statistics regarding flexism in practice are somewhat surprising in terms of the demographics affected, as men are twice as likely to have requests to work flexibly denied.
 As aforementioned, the consensus would be that the bias against flexible working is also a bias against women, due to the historical connotations of their working less than men.

 In addition, a brand new cohort of workers is becoming familiar with the notion of flexism.
 As they begin to join the workforce, members of Generation Z are being met with resistance when it comes to flexible working requests.
-Despite these young people being radically open about their mental health diagnoses and neurodivergence in a way that society has not experienced before, many workplaces are unfamiliar with this level of hybridity.
+Despite young people being radically open about their mental health diagnoses and neurodivergence in a way that society has not experienced before, many workplaces are unfamiliar with this level of hybridity.
 After all, the concept of an office environment negatively affecting productivity would seem alien to some, though this is the reality for many individuals suffering from mental illness.

 Flexism through the lens of recruitment

 Staying abreast of job market trends is an essential responsibility for recruiters.
 They must understand the evolving needs of clients and candidates, adapting their approach accordingly.
-Flexible working is certainly a hot topic in the recruitment world and has been for quite some time, with more firms relaxing the rigidity of their working hours and office attendance in favour of hot-desking and job-sharing.
+Flexible working is certainly a hot topic in the recruitment world and has been for quite some time.
+With more firms relaxing the rigidity of their working hours and office attendance in favour of hot-desking and job-sharing.
 This becomes crucial in light of a common challenge faced during recruitment: candidates often expect a top-tier flexible working arrangement, having experienced it in their current roles.
 Naturally, they are hesitant to compromise on this aspect, and frankly, I wouldn’t expect them to.

 Recruiters value clients with extensive hybrid working policies and a willingness to consider reasonable adjustments.
 These factors satisfy job seekers and, in turn, all those involved in the hiring process.